 Marketing is what you need to help people find your wonderful business.
 We know that “social media is free” – but how do you develop a plan?
 How would you know if it’s working if you had one?
 Why does so much marketing advice start with the assumption that you’ve already been in business for years?
+How do you actually make free marketing effective?
 Here at drlisadotco, we don’t believe that business owners should be doomed to fail if they can’t afford our services right away.
-Today I’ll answer this question:

 What should I do if I have no money, but I need my business to generate some?

 I’m going to start by assuming that you already know exactly what you’re selling and you’ve done the customer research to be sure that the people you intend to sell to really do need or want the product or service you provide.
 If that’s not the case, stop reading this right now and go do that.
 All your marketing efforts are doomed to fail if you are talking to the wrong people.

 So, you know what you’re selling, you know your potential customers or clients want it – and now you need to let them know you have it.

 This is the start of your content marketing plan.
 Most of the experts I’ve read say that content marketing starts with analyzing your site traffic and social media analytics to see what resonates.
 But you’re new, so that’s not helpful.
 Keyword research is how you kickstart the process and use the data that Google and other sources so generously provide.
 Moz offers an in-depth intro to keyword research here, in their Beginner’s Guide to SEO.
 Neil Patel offers an awesome tool to help you out – for free: Ubersuggest.